nepenth/knowledge-base/README.md

 ### Programming Languages <a name="programming-languages"></a>
-The Programming Languages category covers essential programming concepts and languages used in software development, including detailed guides on Java and Shell Scripting.
-This section provides resources for developers to learn syntax, best practices, and practical applications of these widely-used programming languages.
+The Programming Languages category provides documentation and resources for two major programming languages: Java (object-oriented, platform-independent) and Shell Scripting (command-line automation and system administration).
+This section includes guides, best practices, and reference materials to help developers effectively use these languages in their projects.
 *Subcategories: Java, Shell Scripting*
 *Items: 4*